Internship Training Manual

 Return to table of contents

-IV Recruitment and Selection of Interns
+IV.
+Recruitment and Selection of Interns

 Indiana University CAPS is committed to being open and accessible to clients, staff, and trainees from all ethnic, racial, and personal backgrounds.
 CAPS and the doctoral psychology internship fully abide by Indiana University’s Non-Discrimination/Equal Opportunity/Affirmative Action policy statement, which reads: